-Every Print Assignment will have an in-progress critique, which will be given a mark out of 20.
-In-progress artwork will be given comments based only on technical issues in the work.
-Finished Assignments will be marked and assessed and given an additional number grade out of 80, based on the grading rubric of Creative, Conceptual, Technical/Material and Resolution (mark out of 20 each).
-Students' artwork will be given verbal comments during critiques and written comments with each grade.
+- Every Print Assignment will have an in-progress critique, which will be given a mark out of 20. - In-progress artwork will be given comments based only on technical issues in the work. - Finished Assignments will be marked and assessed and given an additional number grade out of 80, based on the grading rubric of Creative, Conceptual, Technical/Material and Resolution (mark out of 20 each). - Students' artwork will be given verbal comments during critiques and written comments with each grade, if handed in during Critique of Due Date.